Endodontist vs. General Dentist – Who should perform your tooth’s root canal work?

 a) Incisors, Canines, Lower Premolars.

-As an explanation, these are single-rooted teeth that most commonly just have a single relatively large (and therefore comparatively easier to treat) root canal.
+As an explanation, these are single-rooted teeth that most frequently just have a single, relatively large (and therefore comparatively easier to treat) root canal.

 While the long-term failure rate of molars treated by general dentists is relatively low (16%), the added expertise that an endodontist can provide apparently provides a benefit (11% case failures), especially when the long term is considered (both statistics cited here involve a 10-year interval).
-(Burry 2016)
+(Burry)

 Additional factors that favor considering having an endodontist perform your tooth’s work.

 - Of all of the different kinds of teeth, molars are the type most likely to experience failure.
 (Per our tables link above, likely comprising 46% to 58% of all failed cases).

 - Per the Lazarski study cited above, it seems that molars are the type of tooth most commonly referred by general dentists to specialists for treatment.